puppetlabs/puppet-docs/source/pe/2.5/orchestration_usage.markdown

 ### Package

-Similar to the service plugin, the package manages software packages outside of a normal Puppet configuration run.
-The following is the trimmed output of running the checkupdates action:
+Similar to the service plugin, the `package` plugin manages software packages outside of a normal Puppet configuration run.
+The following is the trimmed output from running the `checkupdates` action:

     peadmin@puppetmaster:~$ mco rpc package checkupdates
     Determining the amount of hosts matching filter for 2 seconds ....
 2